Employee records: End of year review & preparing for next year

 • Job performance.
 This category includes performance reviews and evaluations and can also include an employee’s history of disciplinary action.
 These documents are crucial to keep when terminating employees, as they prove their dwindling/unsatisfactory performance.
 This category can also include awards, promotion records, and education/training records.

 • Compensation.
-These documents include payroll records, time cards, pay rate information, and anything else related to payment.
+These documents include payroll records, time cards, pay rate information, and anything related to payment.

 • Post-employment records.
 You should keep all the documents involved with terminating employees should a dispute arise after the fact.
-These types of documents include exit interview forms, final performance reviews, termination letters, and benefits information.
+These documents include exit interview forms, final performance reviews, termination letters, and benefits information.

 • Employment agreements.
 If there are any union contracts, non-competition agreements, or non-disclosure agreements involved in the hiring process, you should hold on to them.